wmaxxing/TamaPet-Project/README.md

 - I want to be able to play with the pet and see its happiness stat increase

 - I want to be able to view all of the stats of my pet and easily see its current needs

+- I want to be able to save the state of my pet using a save command whenever I choose to do so

+- I want to be able to load a saved state of my pet and continue from where I left off if I choose to do so